zeeshank1/system-design-digest/README.md

 - Design a Distributed Queue (like Kafka)

-- Design an Online Payment System (like PayPal or Stripe)
+- Design an Online Payment System (like PayPal or Stripe).

 - Design a Messaging Queue (like RabbitMQ)

-- Design a Real-time Analytics System
+- Design a Real-time Analytics System.

-- Design a Web Crawler
+- Design a Web Crawler.

 ## 3. Optional :

-- Design a Multiplayer Game System
+- Design a Multiplayer Game System.

-- Design a Machine Learning Model Serving System
+- Design a Machine Learning Model Serving System.

 - Design a Collaborative Document Editor (like Google Docs)